VK_EXT_frame_boundary.proposal

 increase.
 Frame identifiers may be reused and the application is responsible to

-way.
+reuse them in a safe way.
 In practice it is advised that applications do not

 reuse frame identifiers, but if the application is not careful when reusing